-Divorce Attorneys in Missouri, Illinois, Kansas and Oklahoma in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and Beyond, Answering Some of the Top Questions Regarding Divorce
+Multi-State Divorce Lawyers & Attorneys Answering Some of the Top Questions Regarding Divorce

 If you are like most people, you have neither planned nor prepared for divorce.
 Lack of knowledge about the divorce process combined with the emotional turmoil you are experiencing could cause you to make poor decisions that can adversely affect your life for years to come.

 Obtaining a divorce, or dissolution of marriage, can be an emotional experience, but an experienced family law attorney can advocate on your behalf and protect your interests, and the interests of your family, throughout each phase of the process.
-Missouri, Illinois, Kansas and Oklahoma have complex divorce laws which detail the many requirements a person petitioning for divorce must meet before the divorce is granted:
+Individual states have complex divorce laws which detail the many requirements a person petitioning for divorce must meet before the divorce is granted:

-- In Missouri, Illinois, Kansas and Oklahoma, one of the divorcing parties is first required to be a state resident for 90 days, and the court must find that there is no likelihood the marriage could be preserved.
+- In Missouri and Illinois, one of the divorcing parties is first required to be a state resident for 90 days, and the court must find that there is no likelihood the marriage could be preserved.
 In Kansas, one of the divorcing parties is required to be a state resident for 60 days.
 In Oklahoma, one of the parties must reside in the state for six months.
 In Nebraska, either you or your spouse must reside in the state for one year.
 In Indiana, parties must reside in Indiana for six months and in the county for three months.
 In Iowa, the divorce petitioner must have lived in the state for one year.

 Do I really need to hire an attorney?